 What will I learn in medical school?

-Most medical schools organize their training into two parts.
-Basic science training usually occurs during the first two years of medical school, when you learn about basic medical concepts, the structure and functions of the body, diseases, diagnoses, and treatment concepts.
+Many medical schools organize their training into two parts: pre-clinical and clinical.
+In a traditional four-year curriculum, the pre-clinical phase includes two years of science training when you learn about basic medical concepts, the structure and functions of the body, diseases, diagnoses, and treatment concepts.
 You’ll also learn the basics of doctoring, such as taking medical histories and other essential competencies.
-The last two years of medical school will involve clinical clerkships, during which time you will receive basic instruction and hands-on experience with patients in the major medical specialties.
+The clinical portion of the training, traditionally the last two years of medical school, involves clinical rotations, during which time you will receive basic instruction and hands-on experience with patients in the major medical specialties.
+The curriculum varies for each medical school, and some medical schools have a more integrated, multidisciplinary program and begin clinical training and patient interaction during the first week.
+You can review each medical school’s “About the Curriculum” section in the Medical School Admission Requirements.

 Will I be graded?

 How students are graded varies from school to school.
 Some medical schools use a pass/fail system or an honors/pass/fail system, and others use a letter-grading system.
-There are even some that use a combination of a pass/ fail system for the first year or two then switch to another system for the final two years.
-To see individual medical school policies on grading, see the Education section of the.
+There are even some that use a combination of a pass/fail system for the first year or two then switch to another system for the final two years.
+There are a small number of schools using a competency-based evaluation system that measures student progression in learning a certain set of competencies throughout the course of medical school.
+To see individual medical school policies on grading, see the Education section of the Medical School Admission Requirements.
 Regardless of which approach your school uses, it’s important to keep grades in perspective.
 Grades do matter in certain instances, but they are only one criteria by which you are evaluated during medical school.

 How will I interact with patients?

 Traditionally, medical students haven’t had many experiences with patients until their third year, but this is changing.
-Some schools introduce patient interactions early on or may have incoming students receive EMS or EMT certification before the beginning of classes.
+Some schools introduce patient interactions early on (some in the first week!) or may have incoming students receive EMS or EMT certification before the beginning of classes.

 Typically, you do clinical rotations, also called clerkships, during the third and fourth year of medical school.
-Rotations give you firsthand experience working with patients in various specialties under direct supervision of a faculty member or resident.
+Rotations give you firsthand experience working with patients in various specialties under direct supervision of a faculty member, fellow, or resident.
 The types, number, and length of rotations vary from school to school, but training usually includes clerkships in internal medicine, family medicine, obstetrics and gynecology, pediatrics, psychiatry, and surgery.
 Your school may have different requirements.
-However, in your fourth year of medical school, you will be given the opportunity to take electives in different specialties and at different institutions according to your interests.
-Thewebsite features information in the Education section about when students begin patient interaction and how clinical rotations work at each medical school.
+However, in your final year of medical school, you will be given the opportunity to take electives in different specialties and at different institutions according to your interests.
+The Medical School Admission Requirements website features information in the Education section about when students begin patient interaction and how clinical rotations work at each medical school.

 When do I choose a specialty and apply for residency training?